 **Remember only ONE COURSE can be completed during Summer School**

-A teacher specialized in the subject is present to assist the student and facilitate the course curriculm.
-The teacher will have expectations for all students in regards to module/assignment completion and deadlines will be in place.
+A teacher specialized in the subject is accessible during school hours to assist the student and facilitate the course curriculum.
+The teacher will have expectations for all students in regards to assignment completion and deadlines will be in place.

 Due to the abbreviated, intensive nature of the summer program, homework assignments and assigned readings form a major component of all our courses.
-Students should be prepared to spend four hours per day on homework in addition to the class time
+Students should be prepared to spend 5-6 hours per day on course work.